Skip to main content

 - instruction: "make a rhyme with {{p.phrase}}"

-This will cause the Rhyme Bot to make up a rhyme with the given phrase.
-For example, if you input the phrase "apples" Rhyme Bot will come up with a rhyme about apples:
+For example, if you input the phrase "apples" Rhyme Innequin comes up with a rhyme about apples:

 Parameters Showcase Input Apples

-For more information on utilizing Parameters see Customizable parameters changing action in runtime.
+For more information on utilizing Parameters, see Customizable parameters changing action in runtime.

 Enable Goals with Intents

-The Enable Goals with Intents showcase is multi-feature example showing how goals can be enabled/disabled with Intents by using Character Mutations.
+The Enable Goals with Intents showcase is a multi-feature example showing how goals can be enabled/disabled with Intents by using Character Mutations.

 Enable Goals with Intents Showcase